 When we say that a lithium-ion battery normally comes with high energy density, it does not mean that it will be as heavy as its capacity.
 Instead, it’s easily portable, much smaller, and lighter than many other batteries.
 For instance, a typical 51Ah lithium-ion battery weighs 6-7kg which is distinctly the same weight as a 24Ah lead-acid battery.

 High Energy Density

 One of the most significant reasons for more consumers to choose a lithium-ion battery is that with all its low weight and small mass characteristics, a lithium-ion battery can store plenty amount of energy relative to other bigger batteries.
 A lithium-ion battery may contain 100-265Wh/kg energy density which is the highest ever of all battery technology.

-Self-discharge is a natural phenomenon with all types of battery technologies which is the reduction of battery’s capacity with time due to chemical reactions inside the battery.
-Then it’s not important whether the battery powers a load or not being used. self-discharge of a lithium-ion battery can reach a peak rate of 5% in its first 24 hours after charged fully.
+Self-discharge is a natural phenomenon with all types of battery technologies which is the reduction of the battery’s capacity with time due to chemical reactions inside the battery.
+Then it’s not important whether the battery powers a load or is not being used.
+Self-discharge of a lithium-ion battery can reach a peak rate of 5% in its first 24 hours after being charged fully.
 And may then reach 1-2% per month.
-Thus it can be considered as negligible comparing to a nickel-based battery that loses 10-15 capacity after charge as well as per month basis.
+Thus it can be considered as negligible compared to a nickel-based battery that loses 10-15 capacity after charge as well as per month basis.

 How to Conduct Factory Acceptance Test for Lithium-ion Battery